-Doglistener Dog Behaviourist and Obedience Trainer explains Critical Periods in your Puppies Growth from age 0 to 4 years old.
-A great article to let you know what’s happening to your puppy during its first week and tears years
+Doglistener Dog Behaviourist and Obedience Trainer explains Critical Periods in your Puppy’s Growth from age 0 to 4 years old.
+This is a great article to let you know what’s happening to your puppy during its first critical weeks up to week 16

 The period between 0 and 16 weeks is the most important period in your puppies life.
 This period covers the human socialisation period 0 to 12 weeks and canine socialisation period 0 to 16 weeks He will learn more during that short space of time than at any other time in his life. windows of opportunity for learning will open, however, if they are not stimulated whilst they are open they close, and the opportunity will be lost.
 This article explains what must you must do and more important when you must do it.